 Ithaca, New York

 The American Rescue Plan Act awarded Cornell University $33 million.
-The college has also benefited from increased funding not connected to pandemic relief.
-For example, in January 2021, the Department of Agriculture gave the college $2 million to research new solutions to water decontamination and foodborne illness risks.
+The college has also benefited from increased higher education funding not connected to pandemic relief.
+In January 2021, the Department of Agriculture gave the college $2 million.
+These funds were granted to research new solutions to water decontamination and foodborne illness risks.
 The college has continued to maintain robust funding from the federal government throughout 2021.
-For example, in October 2021, the National Institute of Food and Agriculture granted the college $3 million to develop new cover crops for organic farmers.
-Best Colleges notes that, in 2017, Cornell University gained the 13th highest research and development funding in the US.
+In October 2021, the National Institute of Food and Agriculture granted the college $3 million to develop new cover crops for organic farmers.
+In 2017, Cornell University gained the 13th highest research and development funding in the US.

 22. Alabama State University

 In October 2021, Alabama State University announced that it had gained its single largest grant of all time.
-This grant totaled $24.7 million.
-Over the next seven years, it will fund the creation and implementation of a program that increases the readiness of public school children for college and other educational opportunities.
-The American Rescue Plan Act also provided the college with $19 million.
-The Department of Education’s press release about the American Rescue Plan Act also notes that Alabama State University used previous coronavirus relief funding to purchase personal protective equipment.
+This financial aid award totaled $24.7 million.
+Over the next seven years, it will fund the creation and implementation of a program that increases the readiness of public school children for higher education and other educational opportunities.
+The American Rescue Plan Act also provided the college with $19 million from the federal government.
+Alabama State University used its previous coronavirus relief funding to buy personal protective equipment.

 21. Michigan State University